Concordium/concordium.github.io/source/mainnet/net/references/developer-tools.rst

 .. code-block:: console

-    $utils decrypt --in output.json --out decrypted.example
+    $utils decrypt --in output.json --out decrypted-keys

-Enter password to decrypt with, writing output to **decrypted.example**.
+Enter password to decrypt with, writing output to **decrypted-keys**.

 where ``--in ...`` is the encrypted file, and ``--out`` is the decryption.